less/less-docs/content/features/mixins.md

 }
 ```

-Notice that when you call the mixin, the parenthesis are optional.
+Notice that when you call the mixin, the parentheses are optional.

 ```less
 .a();   //these lines do the same thing